-Figure 5 Set 3 R-D Curve LD-B
+Figure 5: Set 3 R-D Curve with LD-B

-Figure 6 Set 3 R-D Curve RA
+Figure 6: Set 3 R-D Curve with RA

-As on experimental results, figure 5 and 6, all the set 3 sequences have ordinary R-D curve.
-But to be a same PSNR, they need different amount of bitrate.
-‘Wood’ needs the largest amount of bitrate.
-‘Library’ needs the smallest amount of bitrate.
+In Figures 5 and 6, all the set 3 sequences have ordinary R-D curve.
+But to be the same PSNR, they need different amount of bits.
+‘Wood’ needs the largest amount of bits.
+‘Library’ needs the smallest amount of bits.